l0g1c-80m8/osm-route-planner/README.md

 # Route Planning Project

-Planning a route using A* algorithm on data from Open Street Map Project.
+Planning a route using A* algorithm on data from Open Street Map project.

 <img src="map.png" width="600" height="450" />